Wesswanson/Basic_Onshape_CAD/README.md

 ## Wheel

 Note:
-Building a wheel is complicated and requieres lots of immages to explain how to build it, so I'm going to explain the general idea and give you some tips to use when building it, but if you want clear, detailed instructions watch the video linked in the reflection.
+Building a wheel is complicated and requires lots of immages to explain how to build it, so I'm going to explain the general idea and give you some tips to use when building it, but if you want clear, detailed instructions, watch the video linked in the reflection.

 ### Description